You Laugh But It’s True: Humor and Institutional Racism in Born a Crime

 Unit Summary

-The second arc of the unit is a study of Trevor Noah’s Born a Crime, a memoir about Noah’s time growing up as a half-black half-white boy under apartheid and in the post-apartheid era in the 1990s.
+The second arc of the unit is a study of Trevor Noah’s Born a Crime: Stories from a South African Childhood.
+The son of a white father and a Black mother, Noah details his experience growing up under apartheid and in the post-apartheid era in the 1990s.
 While reading, students will track pivotal moments in the text where Noah uses humor, noting when, how, and why he uses humor.
 Additionally, students will frequently zoom out and analyze the development of Noah’s argument about the intersection between race, identity, and institutional racism.
-Students will also engage in two formative writing assessments that will invite them to emulate Noah’s writing style, employing tone, dialogue, description, and imagery, using key scenes from their reading as mentor texts.
+Students will also engage in a formative writing assessment that will invite them to emulate Noah’s writing style, employing tone, dialogue, description, and imagery, using key scenes from their reading as mentor texts.
+In addition, students will read nonfiction texts.
+They will consider race as a social construct by examining South African singer Tyla’s identity as a "colored" woman, as well as Nelson Mandela’s legacy by engaging in a close rhetorical analysis of his inaugural speech where they will consider the power of words to unite people and inspire hope for a nation.

 Fishtank Plus for ELA